awsdocs/aws-iotanalytics-developer-guide/doc_source/automate-permissions.md

 # Permissions<a name="automate-permissions"></a>

 You must create two roles\.
-One role grants permission to launch a Amazon SageMaker instance in order to containerize a notebook\.
+One role grants permission to launch a SageMaker instance in order to containerize a notebook\.
 Another role is needed to execute a container\.

 You can create the first role automatically or manually\.
-If you create your new Amazon SageMaker instance with the AWS IoT Analytics console, you are given the option to automatically create a new role which grants all privileges necessary to execute Amazon SageMaker instances and containerize notebooks\.
+If you create your new SageMaker instance with the AWS IoT Analytics console, you are given the option to automatically create a new role which grants all privileges necessary to execute SageMaker instances and containerize notebooks\.
 Or, you may create a role with these privileges manually\.
 To do this, create a role with the `AmazonSageMakerFullAccess` policy attached and add the following policy\.

 ```
 {